31/03/2010

 Iraq in particular: Blair's 45-minute claim, a laughably padded dossier, the token second UN resolution.
 A million demonstrators in one location - no matter how led-on, how adenoidal! - utterly ignored.
 For the relived illusion of Britain's contemporary global relevance.

-The "New" in "New Labour" was coined to mark something shaken off: the prioritised reduction of economic inequality (the founding tenet of this formerly worker's movement).
+The "New" in "New Labour" was coined to mark something shaken off: the reduction of economic inequality (a founding tenet of this former worker's movement) as a priority.
 'New Labour' is still pretending to be just the 'Labour Party', which explains membership in the (eternally inconsequential) Socialist Internationale.

 I dislike the word "neoliberal"; much like the word "bourgeois" when used as an adjective, it's a highly corrupt and lazy way to describe anything.
 And yet: